mozilla/global-sprint/_articles/participants.md

 **Participants browse our list of awesome projects-- [Featured Projects](https://mozilla.github.io/global-sprint/projects/) and [all registered Sprint projects](https://github.com/mozilla/global-sprint/issues)--and pick a project (or two) to work on during the Sprint.
 You can join the Sprint online from wherever you happen to be or head to a local host site during the Sprint to meet, work, and network with others -- our [site list is here](https://mozilla.github.io/global-sprint/register/).

+There are countless ways for you to participate...
+* You can contribute code or content
+* You can do QA (quality assurance) testing on protype tools or apps
+* You can do proofreading or writing, visual design and graphic art
+* You can advise or comment on project ideas or plans from your own unique perspective...
 **All skill levels are welcome and you don't have to commit to being at the entire Sprint-- drop in for two hours or two days, whatever works for you!**

 This year we're Sprinting on projects that promote, protect and build the open Web, in line with Mozilla's key issues for Internet health.